annoymousCui/GAN-DM/README.md

 ## Stage Two ： Image Fine-Tuning
-- Generate the refine stylized images
+- Generate the fine-tuned pseudo-neuron images
 - For training GAN-DM stage two, your input folder should be the output folder for Stage One *./stylized/stage1/* folder.

 ## Training